Conditional Flow Matching for Bayesian Posterior Inference: RELATED WORKS

-\cite{wang2023adversarialbayesiansimulation} and \cite{baptista2024conditional} leverages matching the joint sample of data and parameter with pair of marginal data and the noise.
-Additional constraints are imposed by \cite{baptista2024conditional}, such as monotonicity and block triangular structures, enhancing the stability of posterior estimation. \citet{bendel2023regularized} build upon the conditional GAN framework \citep{mirza2014conditional} and propose a regularization scheme to enhance training stability and improve sample diversity.
-Their primary focus is on applications to linear inverse problems.
+\paragraph{Generative Adversarial Network (GAN) based posterior sampling} \cite{wang2023adversarialbayesiansimulation} and \cite{baptista2024conditional} leverage matching of joint samples of data and parameters against pairs of marginal data and noise. \cite{baptista2024conditional} imposes additional constraints such as monotonicity and block-triangular structure, enhancing the stability of posterior estimation.
+Our method shares the block-triangular framework with \cite{baptista2024conditional} but replaces adversarial learning with a flow matching objective, resulting in simpler training and faster convergence (see Table~\ref{tab:time_comparison}). \citet{bendel2023regularized} build upon the conditional GAN framework \citep{mirza2014conditional} and propose a regularization scheme to enhance training stability and improve sample diversity, with a primary focus on linear inverse problems.

 \paragraph{Diffusion based posterior sampling} Diffusion-based posterior sampling, by \cite{chung2022diffusion}, incorporates classifier signals directly into training to handle general noisy inverse problems, avoiding explicit measurement consistency constraints.